vLX42/3d-print-color-separator/README.md

 # 3D Print Color Separator

+## Hint:

+There this tool out there that is much better, so go use this instead :) https://makerworld.com/en/makerlab?from=navbar

 🎨 **Transform any image into multi-color 3D printable files!**

 A powerful web application that automatically converts images into separate STL files for multi-material 3D printing.
 Perfect for creating colorful logos, signs, and decorative objects with your 3D printer.